-As a conclusion to the present discussion, I will address the extent to which the Real/Fictional Information-Processing Theory night be able to help solve general literary theoretical questions about the difference between fiction and non-fiction, the role of author and reader’s imaginations in the reading process and similar questions aroused by works of art (see the discussion in Kroon & Voltolini, 2019).
+As a conclusion to the present discussion, I will address the extent to which the Real/Fictional Information-Processing Theory night be able to help solve general literary theoretical questions about the difference between fiction and non-fiction, the role of authors’ and readers’ imaginations in the reading process and similar questions aroused by works of art (see the discussion in Kroon and Voltolini).
 The framework of the current article does not allow for a full response to these questions.
 All that I can say is the following: I believe that if discussion of the two basic concepts, “bundle of real stimuli” and “bundle of fictive stimuli,” underlying the present cognitive-psychological approach is expanded, this theory will offer interesting answers to theoretical questions that arise in discussion of artistic works.
 Let us take the following imaginative possibility as an example.
-In an archaeological dig, researchers find very ancient scrolls that tell about a highly powerful king who built a huge city at a specific location, but, when his great haughtiness led him to try to conquer the world, his sons poisoned him.
+In an archaeological dig, researchers find very ancient scrolls that tell about a highly powerful king who built a huge city at a specific location but, when his great haughtiness led him to try to conquer the world, his sons poisoned him.
 Do the scrolls narrate actual events or are they telling a fictional tale?
 The current proposal would be to search for more indicators.
 If, for example, the scrolls tell a story containing deeds that were beyond human capabilities at the time of the scrolls’ composition, we would tend to say that the story is fictional.
-Yet, if archaeological digs that take place in the location specified in the scrolls reveal strong evidence of a huge and ancient city that existed there, the pendulum would swing towards an historic description.
+Yet, if archaeological digs that take place in the location specified in the scrolls reveal strong evidence of a huge and ancient city that existed there, the pendulum would swing towards a historic description.

-Bibliography

-Barrett, L. F. (2006).
-Are Emotions Natural Kinds?
-Perspectives on Psychological

-Science, 1, 28-58.

-Ekman, P. (1992).
-An Argument for Basic Emotions.
-Cognition and Emotion, 6,

-169-200.

-Ekman, P. (2016).
-What Scientists Study Emotion Agree About?
-Perspectives on

-Psychological Science, 11, 31-34.

-Kroon, F. & Voltolini, A. (2019).
-Fiction.
-In E. N. Zalta (Ed.).
-The Stanford

-Encyclopedia of Philosophy.

-Radford, C. (1975).
-How Can We Be Moved by the Fate of Anna Karenina?

-Proceedings of the Aristotelian Society, Supplementary, 49, Pp. 67-80.

-Rakover, S. S. & Cahlon, B. (2001).
-Face Recognition: Cognitive and

-Computational Processes.
-Amsterdam: John Benjamins Publishing Company.

-Schneider, S. (2020).
-The Paradox of Fiction.
-In J. Fieser & B. Dowden (Eds.)

-Internet Encyclopedia of Philosophy.

-Stecker, R. (2011).
-Should We Still Care about the Paradox of Fiction?

-The British Journal of Aesthetics, 51, 295-308.

-Walton, K. L. (1978).
-Fearing Fictions.
-The Journal of Philosophy, 75, 5-27.

-Walton, K. L. (1990).
-Mimesis as Make-believe: On the Foundations of the

-Representational Arts.
-Cambridge, MA.: Harvard University Press.